Skip to main content

 Figure 3.
 The top left picture shows two neutron velocity selectors (NVSs) sitting on a newly fabricated exchange table, and their control panel is at the bottom left.
 The old NVS (smaller one) will be reused for short wavelengths, while the new NVS (bigger one) is designed for longer wavelengths.
 The top right picture is the state-of-the-art Pythagoras correction coil shown in Fig. 2 when mounted inside OSCPC.
 The bottom right is an exchangeable polarizer station, which hosts double-V (reused) and single-V cavity (new) polarizers for short and long wavelengths.

-Apart from the platform for the sample area, the new NSE instrument is ready to perform hot commissioning when the shutter opens.
+Apart from the mezzanine for the sample area, which is expected to be delivered to NIST in September 2024, the new NSE instrument is ready for hot commissioning.

-On September 18-21, 2023, we successfully organized the 2nd NSE workshop at the NIST Center for Neutron Research as part of our educational outreach for the NSE upgrade project.
-The workshop is funded by the NSF, which includes all local expenses.
-The Neutron Scattering Society of America (NSSA) sponsors three applicants selected by the organizers for their travel, up to $500/each.
-The NSF fully covers other participants.
-All lectures and tutorials were video-recorded and will be published on our 2023 NSE Workshop website for public access upon receiving NIST and instructors' approval.
+On September 18-21, 2023, we successfully organized the 2nd NSE workshop at the NIST Center for Neutron Research as part of our community outreach for the NSE upgrade project.
+The Neutron Scattering Society of America (NSSA) sponsored three applicants selected by the organizers for their travel.
+The NSF fully covered all expenses for other participants.
+All lectures and tutorials were video-recorded, and most were published on our 2023 NSE Workshop website for public access.

 Further information and updates on the project’s progress and the upcoming workshop can be found on the Center for Neutron Science website and social media on Twitter.